TEST 3: Testing For Spark Directly On The Coil Tower (Paired Cylinders)

 TEST 4: Testing The Power (12 Volts) Circuit

 This test step can be accomplished using either a multimeter or a test light.

-I recommend that you perform this test with the coil pack connected to its connector and piercing the wire (with an appropriate tool) to test for power.
+NOTE: Avoid probing the female terminals of the connector, or you run the risk of damaging them.
 The consequences of probing the front of the connector with the test light or multimeter leads are that (1) the female terminal will open up to whatever size the tip of the test light is and (2) this will cause and intermittent loss of power because this now opened up terminal will not make a good and solid contact with the male spade terminal on the coil pack.